top of page

 Work in ptogress

-My current work in progress is taking all my time and energy.
-It's a cosy horror (if there is such a thing) and is the story of 63-year-old Susan Reid, scarred by a childhood accident, who moves to a village in the middle of Cornwall where all is not as it seems.
-Strange occurrences over 500 years and an annual procession involving straw masks, the Dipping Pool and the burning of an effigy, build a tale of suspense, with a theme of how looking different can label or even demonise a person.
+My next book, working title The Originals, will be published in April 2026.
+It’s the story of 63-year-old Susan Reid, scarred by a childhood accident, who moves to a village in the middle of Cornwall where all is not as it seems.
+Strange occurrences over 500 years and a procession involving straw masks, the Dipping Pool and the burning of an effigy, build a tale of suspense, with a theme of how looking different can label or even demonise a person.

 This is the place that inspired this story.